Orient Paperback

 Orient Paperback is an Indian publishing company.
 It publishes academic books as well as fiction in English and Hindi languages.
 It has launched the literary careers of several unknown authors like R K Narayan, Mulk Raj Anand and Shakuntala Devi who went on to achieve fame.

 History

-Orient Paperback was established in the year 1975 by Kapil Malhotra and Pervin Malhotra.
+Orient Paperback was established in the year 1975 by Sudhir Malhotra and Kapil Malhotra.
 They are descendants of publisher Rajpal Malhotra who was assassinated in 1912 for publishing the controversial book "Rangeela Rasool".
 Rajpal's sons Vishwanath Malhotra and Dinanath Malhotra established Rajpal & Sons, which later got bifurcated into Orient Paperbacks and Hind Pocketbooks.
 In 1947, after the partition of India and Pakistan, the publishing house shifted to New Delhi.
 In 1976 Vishwananth's son Kapil Malhotra set up Vision Books as a private limited company with Orient Paperback as its official imprint.
 Currently Orient Paperback is a registered trademark of Vision Books.